 A permittee must plan and execute an encroachment in such a manner that the encroachment will not unreasonably interfere with the safe and convenient travel of the general public.
 Unless authorized in the permit, no permittee may close a public highway or deny to the general public the use of the public highway.
 An exception for filming and special events may be allowed as specified in section 12218 and section 12219.

-12207 Work performed with or without permit and without proper notification

-(a) Any person who performs any of the acts described in section 12200 must comply with all provisions of this Division and is liable for payment of any fees or costs prescribed by this Division, whether or not that person obtains a permit.
+12207 Work performed with or without permit and without proper notification provisions of this Division and is liable for payment of any fees or costs prescribed by this Division, whether or not that person obtains a permit.